cidoimo/MDubiquitin_tutorial/Topology Building/topology_README.md

 1. **Access the PDB website:** Open a web browser and navigate to the [RCSB PDB website](https://www.rcsb.org/).
 2. **Search for the structure:** Use the ID `1UBI` in the search bar.
 3. **Download the PDB file:** On the structure page, locate the **"Download Files"** section and click on **"PDB Legacy"** to download the file.
 4. **Save the PDB file:** Choose a location on your computer.
 The file will typically be named `1UBI.pdb`.
+If you're not managing to do it, easy, I get it for you [HERE](1UBI.pdb).

 <p align="center">
     <img src="PDB.png" alt="PDB website" height="250" />